 I thought, no sloth today!
 Emboldened by their fawning, a supererogation.

-And yet, standing fast by the gates of our fortress, a voice didst speak to me.
+Then, standing ready at the gate of our fortress, a voice didst speak to me.

-Behold the Dundee that wouldst wield the healing sword!
+Behold the fool who wouldst wield the healing sword!

 Oh mighty hunter!